 I. Call to Order and Opening Remarks

-Dr. Landis, Director, NINDS, welcomed Council members, visitors, and staff to the 184th meeting of the National Advisory Neurological Disorders and Stroke Council meeting.
+Dr. Story Landis, Director, NINDS, welcomed Council members, visitors, and staff to the 187th meeting of the National Advisory Neurological Disorders and Stroke Council meeting.

 II.
 Report of the Associate Director for Extramural Research, NINDS

-Approval of Council Minutes -- Dr. Finkelstein requested, and the Council voted approval, for the February 14-15, 2012, Council meeting minutes.
+Approval of Council Minutes -- Dr. Finkelstein requested, and the Council voted approval, for the January 31-February 1, 2013, Council meeting minutes.

 The following future Council meeting dates were confirmed:

-Expedited Review Process - A subset of Council members, prior to the meeting, approve applications with scores within the payline for which there are no unresolved issues.
-Dr. Finkelstein thanked Donna Ferriero, Sharon Hesterlee, and Amita Sehgal for handling this responsibility this fiscal year.
-For this Council round, 154 applications were eligible to be expedited including 8 career or K applications.
-One hundred ten of these have already been issued and most of the others will be issued shortly after Council.
+Expedited Review Process -- Each Council round, a subset of Council members approve applications in advance of the meeting with scores within the payline for which there are no unresolved issues.
+Dr. Finkelstein thanked Drs.
+David Ginty, David Holtzman, and Kevin McNaught for handling this responsibility for FY13.
+For the current Council round, 152 applications were eligible to be expedited including 2 K applications and 1 Phase 2 SBIR application.
+Eighty four of these awards have already been made, and the others will be issued after Council.

 III.
 Report of the Director, NINDS